-In St. Mary’s, the Designated Teachers for Child Protection are Mrs E. Daly (Senior Teacher) and Mr F. Dunlop (Vice-Principal).
-The Deputy Designated Teachers for Child Protection are Mrs I. Hynds (Senior Teacher), Mr G. Quinn (Senior Teacher) and Mrs S. McGee (Head of Year).
+In St. Mary’s, the Designated Teachers for Child Protection are Mr G. Quinn (Senior Leader) and Mr F. Dunlop (Vice-Principal).
+The Deputy Designated Teachers for Child Protection are Mr W. McPhilomey (Senior Leader), Mrs S. McGee (Head of Year) and Mrs AM Anderson (Head of Year).

 We accept our duty of care for each pupil and strive to provide a safe, caring, positive and stimulating school environment which promotes the social, physical and moral development of each individual child.
 The safety and welfare of pupils is of paramount importance.
 Child Protection is the shared responsibility of all school staff, including volunteers.

 In order to safeguard our students, we have the following measures in place:

 - There are two Designated Teachers for Child Protection and three Deputy Designated Teachers for Child Protection within the school;

 - All members of staff, teaching and teaching support, undertake training in Child Protection on an annual basis;